fbpx

 Laparoscopic surgery to remove endometrial tissue or, in severe cases, a hysterectomy might be recommended.

-IntimaV Treatments for Painful Bladder Syndrome
+IntimaV Treatments for Endometriosis

 Adhesiolysis